 Content is only processed internally and with the OpenAI API and Anthropic Claude API via Amazon Bedrock.
 Please note that OpenAI API and Amazon Bedrock only temporarily store data for the processing purposes and do not use the submitted data to train their models or enhance their services.
 For more information on OpenAI’s data security practices, please consult the OpenAI Trust Portal and Amazon Bedrock policy.

-• What is JSTOR’s overall approach to generative AI and other emerging technologies?
+• What is JSTOR’s overall approach to AI and other emerging technologies?

 Technology has always been an incredible accelerator for ITHAKA’s mission to improve access to knowledge and education.
 As a trusted provider of scholarly materials, we have a responsibility to leverage content, technology, and deep subject matter expertise to chart a path forward that makes the use of AI safe, effective, and affordable for our constituents.

 • We honor our values first and foremost.
 JSTOR provides users with a credible, scholarly research and learning experience.
-Generative AI must enhance that credibility, not undermine it.
+Our use of technology must enhance that credibility, not undermine it.

 • We will listen closely and proceed cautiously.
-We recognize the concerns associated with generative AI and are pursuing this work mindful of the very real considerations at hand.
+We recognize the concerns associated with AI and other emerging technologies, and are pursuing this work mindful of the very real considerations at hand.
 Our first step is to deepen our collective understanding through research and implementation in close collaboration with our community.
 We will use these tools safely and well.

 • We empower people, we do not replace them.
 These tools should not be used to “do the work.”
 They should be designed to help people, especially students, deepen and expand their work.